 The Network works to influence decisions through its Topic Groups and its Network meetings.

-A meeting was held on 14th March to talk about the spending of funds available to the St George area from past developments – Community Infrastructure Levy or CIL – and the projects on which the available funds could be spent.
-The final decision on spending these funds will be taken by Councillors each year, with the descision for 2018 being taken in September.
+This follows on from meetings held on 14th March & 20th June 2018 to talk about the options and the spending of funds available to the St George area from past developments – Community Infrastructure Levy or CIL – and the projects on which the available funds could be spent.
+The final decision on spending these funds will be taken by Councillors each year, with the decision for 2018 being taken in September.

-The key outcomes of the discussions at the meeting were:
+The key outcomes of the discussions at the meetings were:

-- That options for provision of public toilet facilitities as soon as possible in the centre of the park should be investigated (possibly in the form of a temporary kiosk type toilet for summer 2018).
+- That the provision of public toilet facilities as soon as possible in the centre of the park should be investigated (Cllr Asher Craig is arranging for a temporary toilet block to be provided for summer 2018).

 - That the community is happy for the old toilet building at the park entrance to be sold if the money is invested in new toilet & other facilities in the park.

 - That a master planning process is required to consider the options for all the projects related to the park (see below) together, this would include the Library and the Community Centre.

 - That the phase 2 plans for Meadow Vale Community Centre were supported and should be considered in future years.

 - That the following projects should be put forward for CIL funding this year:

 – Provision of publicly accessible toilets in St George Park in existing buildings for 2019.

 – Troopers Hill Field paths & access track (with match funding sought by Friends of Troopers Hill)